 Sheet Password: This type of password will protect a worksheet, making it impossible for users without the password to edit the worksheet.

-2. How to Set and Remove Opening Password from Excel 2013
+2.1 How to Remove Opening Password for Excel 2013

 If you need to remove the opening password for Excel 2013, follow these simple steps;